 While at Yale, Molly’s work focused on the Human—Nature divide including topics such as sense of place, human-wildlife coexistence, conservation leadership, and the integration of meta-cognition into pedagogy.
 Mentors of note include: Dr. Susan G. Clark, Dr. Justin Farrell, Gen. Stanley McChrystal (Ret.), Dr. Amy Veder, and Dr. Bill Weber.

 Currently, Molly is a Research Associate with the Northern Rockies Conservation Cooperative, a Fellow with Yale Law School’s Law, Ethics and Animal Program, and an Associate with the Farrell Lab’s Yale North American West Initiative.

 Outdoors–n the Wild

-Molly brings a unique perspective to her writing with substantial experience working for nearly two decades as a mountain guide, outdoor educator and park ranger throughout the Western United States, Antarctica and South America.
-She also is the recipient of several prestigious climbing and skiing grants.
-Her personal expeditions, many of which have included first ascents and descents, have taken her to places like Kyrgyzstan, Russia, Alaska, China, Nepal and most recently Myanmar for the first ascent of Southeast Asia’s disputed highest peak, Gamlang Razi (19,258 feet).
-She volunteers with Teton Rock Gym, the Alex Lowe Charitable Foundation’s Khumbu Climbing Center and as a Regional Editor for the American Alpine Club’s Accidents in North American Mountaineering.
+As a teen, Molly began working outdoors gathering nearly two decades of experience a mountain guide, outdoor educator, and climbing ranger throughout the Western United States, Antarctica, and South America.
+She also received several prestigious climbing and skiing grants for expeditions, many of which included first ascents and descents, in places like Kyrgyzstan, Russia, Alaska, China, Nepal, and Myanmar for the first ascent of Southeast Asia’s disputed highest peak, Gamlang Razi (19,258 feet).